Endometriosis

 BWU | your local specialists in

-Endometriosis is a chronic condition that affects approximately 14% of Australian women by the age of 49.
-As a patient, it often feels like an invisible struggle, because on the outside, you might look fine, but inside, the pain and emotional toll can be overwhelming.
+Endometriosis is a chronic debilitating condition affecting approximately 14% of Australian women by the age of 49.
+As a patient, it often feels like an invisible struggle, on the outside you may look fine, but internally the pain and emotional toll can be overwhelming.

-Physically, endometriosis means that tissue similar to the lining of the uterus starts to grow outside of it, typically on the ovaries, fallopian tubes, and other organs in the pelvic area.
+Physically, endometriosis is a result of the endometrial cells (tissue similar to the lining of the uterus) start to grow outside of the uterus, typically on the ovaries, fallopian tubes, and other organs in the pelvic area.
 This tissue responds to hormones the same way the uterine lining does: it thickens, breaks down, and bleeds each month.
-However, because there is no way for this blood to exit the body, it can cause intense pain, inflammation, and scarring.
-The pain isn’t just your average period cramps—it can be sharp, constant, and sometimes debilitating.
+However, because there is no way for this to exit the body, it can cause intense pain, inflammation, and scarring.
+The pain isn’t just your average period cramping—it can be sharp, constant, and sometimes debilitating.

 The pain can vary for each person, but many women describe it as a deep, throbbing ache or sharp, stabbing sensations.
 For some, the pain is only during menstruation, but for others, it can be chronic and affect daily life—during sex, bowel movements, or even just normal activities like standing or walking.